kirenz/codelabs/markdown/webscraping/webscraping.md

 Duration: 0:10:00

-- Watch this short video from w3schools which covers the basics of HTML:
+Watch this short video from w3schools which covers the basics of "Hyper Text Markup Language" (HTML):

 <video id="ewZ_YWbIWXI"></video>

-- HTML stands for "Hyper Text Markup Language"
+### HTML page

 - A **HTML page** consists of a series of *elements* which browsers use to interpret how to display the content.
 Below is a visualization of a simple HTML page structure: